 The Schoolyard Gardens program does not have a set curriculum.
 Instead, we work with schools to help them set goals for their own garden and then reach those goals.
 We do realize, however, that many teachers need help with basic gardening skills.
-KCCG staff provides hands-on training as we plant with students, a variety of workshops throughout the year, and our Grow in the Garden series.
+KCCG staff provides hands-on training as well as a variety of workshops throughout the year.
+We also assist schools using our Grow in the Garden curriculum.

 Gardening in schools has many benefits.
 Schoolyard Gardens provide students with the opportunity to:

 - Develop gardening skills by planting and maintaining food crops in an outdoor garden setting.

 - Learn about nutrition and healthy eating habits as they taste and experiment with a variety of vegetables and fruits.

 - Increase understanding of plant science and the basic concepts of plant growth through “hands-on” experience.